n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 6. You can now check that the node is working and returning the expected date: select **Execute node** to run the node manually. n8n tests the data against the condition, and shows which results match true or false in the **OUTPUT** panel.

-## Step six: Output data from your workflow
+## Step six: Output data from your workflow [TODO: refactor this when we have the Postbin node]

 The last step of the workflow is to send the two reports about solar flares.
 For this example, you'll send data to [Postbin](https://www.toptal.com/developers/postbin/).
 Postbin is a service that receives data and displays it on a temporary web page.